Nutrition During Pregnancy - Topic Overview

 Your doctor may give you a nutrition plan to follow throughout pregnancy and while breast-feeding.
 You may also receive a prescription for a vitamin and mineral supplement or a list of recommended nonprescription supplements.

 Eating a variety of foods can help you get all the nutrients you need.
 Your body needs protein, carbohydrate, and fats for energy.
 Good sources of nutrients are:

-- Unsaturated fats like olive and canola oil, nuts, and fish.
+- Unsaturated fats like olive oil and canola oil, nuts, and fish.

 - Carbohydrate from whole grains, fruits, vegetables, legumes (peas, beans, and lentils), and low-fat milk products.

-- Lean protein such as all types of fish, poultry without skin, low-fat milk products, and legumes.
+- Lean protein such as fish that are low in mercury, poultry without skin, low-fat milk products, and legumes.